CiscoLives/LTRATO-2001/docs/tasks/task4/step2.rst

 .. note::
     Due to security restrictions in dCloud on Jumphost, access to XPRESSO dashboard is provided via a Remote Desktop Protocol (RDP) session to CentOS VM running XPRESSO.

 #.
-Locate XPRESSO.rdp shortcut on the desktop of Workstation, and double-click to start Remote Desktop Protocol (RDP) session to XPRESSO VM.
+Locate XPRESSO.rdp shortcut on the desktop of the Workstation, and double-click to start Remote Desktop Protocol (RDP) session to XPRESSO VM.
 Login with the following credentials.

     - Username: ``xpresso``
     - Password: ``C1sco12345``